qiUip/cgtool/README.md

 # README #

 RAMSi stands for Rapid Analysis of Membrane Simulations and is a tool to aid in analysing simulations of biomembranes.
 It is able to calculate membrane thickness, curvature and surface area per lipid.
-RAMSi makes use of multiple CPU cores via OpenMP and is being ported to CUDA for GPU acceleration.
+RAMSi makes use of multiple CPU cores via OpenMP.

 Input is GROMACS XTC and GRO files, along with a custom config file based which specifies options for the analysis.
 Membrane properties can be averaged over the complete simulation trajectory or output in batches.